mrkouchaki/Anomaly-Detection/README.md

 ## Overview

-This project provides an RNN autoencoder for anomaly detection in time-series samples from a 5G network.
+This project provides an RNN autoencoder for anomaly detection in time-series samples from a simulated communication network.
 The primary goal is to detect attacks by analyzing reconstruction errors from the autoencoder model.
 The code includes data loading, preprocessing, model training, and anomaly detection steps.

 ## Project Structure